digital-munich/lumen-data-analytics-module1-fundamentals/README.md

 <br><br>Download [Rossmann Store Sales](rossmann-store-sales.zip) dataset here.
 <br><br>
 ### Data
-The dataset is available in two files: `rossmann-sales.xlsx` and `rossmann-store.xlsx`.
+The dataset is available in two files:
+- `rossmann-sales.xlsx` has sales data for selected 100 stores for 3 years
+- `rossmann-store.xlsx` has store information of 1115 stores.
+<br><br>
 The following are descriptions for the fields:

 - **Id** - an Id that represents a (Store, Date) duple within the test set
 - **Store** - a unique Id for each store